cloudfoundry/docs-deploying-cf/vsphere/bosh-example-manifest.md

 ---
-title: Example Manifest for Deploying BOSH with MicroBOSH on vSphere
+title: Example Manifest for Deploying BOSH using MicroBOSH on vSphere
 ---

-This topic contains a manifest for deploying BOSH with MicroBOSH on vSphere.
+This topic contains a manifest for deploying BOSH using MicroBOSH on vSphere.
 Save a copy of this template as a YAML file in your deployment directory.
 Customize the contents of this file for your environment, then use the customized file to deploy BOSH to vSphere using MicroBOSH.